martenson/public-galaxy-servers/README.md

 ## Help us!

 This list is never complete.
 Please feel free to [add your own server](https://github.com/martenson/public-galaxy-servers/edit/master/servers.csv) if your instance meets the requirements.

+## License

+The scripts are available under GPLv3.
+The `servers.csv` file is made available under the Open Database License, [ODbL 1.0](https://opendatacommons.org/licenses/odbl/1.0/).